leonardssh/rage-rpc/README.md

 Check the releases tab for an up-to-date changelog.

+#### 0.2.1

+-   ADD: Logs for `on` & `off` listeners

 #### 0.2.0

--   ES6, CommonJS and UMD compatibility
+-   FIX: ES6, CommonJS and UMD compatibility
--   add debug mode
+-   ADD: Debug Mode
--   add generics type-safe to call functions
+-   ADD: generics type-safe to call functions

 #### 0.1.0